 Maine has a low unemployment rate, which pairs nicely with one of the highest minimum wages in the country.
 Maine is also one of the safest states and has a smaller population, making it a great place to consider for those wanting to relocate.
 For those landlords considering purchasing rental property here, Maine ranks as a top 20 state for affordability.
-For our recommendations on exactly where to invest in this state, take a look at our Maine rental investment report – read below for guidance on Maine landlord-tenant law.

 When it comes to Maine rental laws, there are a few specifics landlords need to know: